FaisalKhan19/Multi-Modal-Retinal-Fundus-Scan-Analysis/README.md

 ## Dependencies
 - Flask
 - Deep learning framework (e.g., TensorFlow, PyTorch)
-- AI Large Language Model library (e.g., OpenAI GPT)
+- An AI Large Language Model library (e.g., OpenAI GPT)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.